 Let’s turn these around:

-“It doesn’t matter what happened in the past, I will achieve my goals this time.”
+“It doesn’t matter what happened in the past.
+I move forward with confidence.”

 “Age has nothing to do with it.
-I can release this weight.”
+I can release weight no matter my age.”

 See the difference?